RTXteam/RTX/README.md

 using ARAXi can be much more powerful than the sum of its individual parts.

-3. ARAX natively speaks the information standard&mdash;called the **Reasoners Standard Application Programming Interface**&mdash;that Translator has adopted for data interchange between Translator components.
+3. ARAX is a Web service that natively speaks the information standard&mdash;called the **Reasoners Standard Application Programming Interface**&mdash;that Translator has adopted for data interchange between Translator components.
 Team Expander&nbsp;Agent has been at the forefront of the development and stewardship of the Reasoners Standard API (as described [below](#the-reasoners-standard-application-programming-interface)), and with this perspective, ARAX was built from the ground up to seamlessly interoperate with other Translator software components.
 In addition to complying with the